The Good Schools Guide Review of Cranmore School, West Horsley, KT24 6AT

-From September 2014, the school will be fully co-educational, from Bright Stars nursery (2½+) through to 7+.
-Girls will be able to join at nursery and reception subject to places available.
+Now fully co-educational, from Bright Stars nursery (2½+) through to 7+.
+Girls can join at nursery and reception subject to places available.
 Academic, music and sports scholarships awarded for entry at 7.
 Also, means-tested financially assisted places potentially provide, at most, a free place.

 Entry into Bright Stars nursery means you are coming to Cranmore; Mr Connolly explains, 'It's not a stand-alone nursery, it's an investment by the school'.

 Boys move on to a wide variety of senior schools, reflecting the non-selective intake: Brighton College, Charterhouse, City of London Freemen's, Cranleigh, Epsom, King's College Wimbledon, Royal Grammar School Guildford, Reeds, Sherborne, St George's, St John's, Tonbridge, Wellington, Worth.